-- Use a denture brush with soft bristles, as hard bristles can damage dentures.
+- Use a soft-bristled brush, as hard bristles can damage dentures.

-- Seek out denture cleaners with the ADA Seal of Acceptance
+- Seek out cleaners with the ADA Seal of Acceptance

 - Give extra attention to cleaning teeth beneath the dentures metal clasps, which are at greater risk for tooth decay.

-- Do not use toothpaste to clean dentures, as many are too abrasive.
+- Do not use toothpaste as they are too abrasive.

 - Soak dentures in soaking solutions at night, so they can maintain their shape.